Skip to main content

 Capacity: 12 people

 Sunitsch Canyon is a hidden gem, only 5 miles from Leavenworth.
 Join Andrew Holm and Willy Stockman of Tierra Learning Center in search of a variety of birds in the diverse habitats this special and beautiful location has to offer.
+The Farm and Fields usually offer great side by side viewings of swallow species and Say's Pheobe.
+We often get good views of Dusky and Hammond's Flycatchers in the woods.
+If the warblers show themselves, we can count up to 7 species in the transition zones.
+White-headed Woodpeckers are common residents, and we occasionally have Black-backed as well.
 Bring sturdy shoes, water, and adequate layers for the weather.
-We'll carpool up to Sunitsch Canyon from WRI and explore from there.

 Meeting Location: Wenatchee River Institute, 347 Division St, Leavenworth, WA 98826